ngasaraphael/meetup-app/README.md

 # meetup-app

 Meetup-app is a serverless, progressive web application that makes use of the Google Calendar API to fetch upcoming tech events in cities around the world.
-Built with React, using a test-driven development approach this app is hosted by the Amazone Web Services platform.
+Built with ReactJS, using a test-driven development approach this app is hosted by the Amazone Web Services platform and works when user is not connected to the internet.